villano-lab/galactic-spin-W1/docs/source/03_Glossary.rst

     Disk
       The stellar disk of the galaxy is a relatively flat component of the galaxy.

-    Inclination angle
-      The angle of the galaxy from the horizontal.

     Fitting
       ...

     Gravitational constant (G)
-      ...
+       The constant of proportionality used to calculate effects of gravity.
+       In SI units, G = 6.67e-11 m^3 kg^-1 s^-2

+    Inclination angle
+      The angle of the galaxy from the horizontal.

     Interstellar gas
       Gas between stars and galaxies.

     Isothermal
-      ...
+      Having a constant temperature.

     Luminous matter
-      All matter that we are able to `see` in galaxies.
+      All matter that emits visible light in galaxies.
 Related words: light matter, visible matter, baryonic matter.

     kpc
       Unit of distance. kiloparsec: 1 kpc = 3262 light years = 3.086e+19 meters = 1.917e+16 miles.

     MACHO
        Massive Compact Halo Object.
+A type of object that emits no light, such as brown dwarfs or rogue planets.

-    Mass-to-light ratio
+    Mass-to-light ratio (M/L ratio)
       The ratio of how much mass there is compared to how much it is visible.
 How much mass it is expected from the light source.
 The variation in the mass-to-light ratio means there is a wider range of masses that are plausible for the stellar component.
-Related words: M/L

     Measured datapoints
       Measured velocities of stars and gas in a galaxy.
 Related words: measured velocities.